Skilled Migration: Intake

 No extra public CTAs

-This page explains sequencing—it does not invent new buttons.
+This page explains sequencing.
+It does not invent new buttons.
 Tools and support pages should have already given you onward links; intake stays on Check Eligibility and Book Strategy Session.

 The 60/40 gated strategy

-How we split your next quarter between role-substance evidence and employer–residence positioning—available in full after eligibility review.
+How we split your next quarter between role-substance evidence and employer and residence positioning.
+Available in full after eligibility review.

 How we weight occupation alignment against visa sequencing

 Skilled pathways turn on technical clarity.
-The 60/40 framework balances ANZSCO-grade duty capture with accredited-employer and residence timing—so job titles, pay evidence, and registration gates stay coherent under INZ review.
+The 60/40 framework balances ANZSCO-grade duty capture with accredited-employer and residence timing, so job titles, pay evidence, and registration gates stay coherent under INZ review.

 - Green List tier logic vs staged work-to-residence where both appear viable